UniVBench: Towards Unified Evaluation for Video Foundation Models: Experiments

 \subsection{Main Results}

 Our comprehensive evaluation on UniVBench, summarized in Table ~\ref{main_table}, reveals a distinct specialization among current video models, highlighting the performance gap between systems designed for single task versus those for unified tasks.
-More experiments are provided in the supplementary materials.

 \paragraph{Task-Specific Leaders.} In the video understanding (V2T) task, Gemini 2.5 Pro demonstrates superior performance with an average score of 54.1\%, significantly outpacing other models.
 Conversely, unified video models like Showo-2 score (16.3\%) in this domain, showcasing their lack of perceptual reasoning.
 For text-to-video (T2V) generation, Seedance-1.0-Pro achieves the top score of 77.9\%.
 For reconstruction (V2V), Wan2.1-VACE-14B delivers the strongest performance, with scores of 62.7\%.